 Tago has exhibited abroad numerous times in the last decade, including at the Expo 2000 in Hanover.
 He also showed in Sydney in 1991 and in London in 1992.
 In 1995 and 1997, he held solo exhibitions in Berlin, the latter including a workshop with European sculptors.
 In recent years, he has spent 3 months conducting workshops in Holland and Germany each summer.

-Apologies that we have no new work currently by Peter but hope to have for our Christmas exhibition in November.
+Apologies but we have no new work currently in stock by Tago.